 If you feel you have the right home for a Belgian Malinois, you can start your search through the American Belgian Malinois Club's breeder directory.
 Because these dogs can be a handful, it's critical to research your breeder well and find one producing dogs with sound temperaments and health clearances.
 A puppy will run from about $1,500 to $2,000, although dogs from particular lines can cost much more.

 If you prefer to rescue, the first place to look is the American Belgian Malinois Rescue Inc. The group lists dogs available for adoption all over the United States.
 Be prepared for a thorough adoption and screening process, as volunteers will want to ensure these dogs go into homes that are equipped to handle their behavioral needs.

 Belgian Malinois frequently appear in the news and are quite popular, and many of these dogs lose their homes because potential owners did not research their needs.
 Through no fault of their own, many Belgian Malinois end up being surrendered or abandoned when their owners find out these dogs are incompatible with their lifestyle.

 A good rescue group will want to make sure rescued Belgian Malinois are going to a forever home that understands what it means to care for a member of this breed.
 You can also search Petfinder and Adopt-a-Pet to see if local shelters or rescues near you have any Belgian Malinois.

 Is the Belgian Malinois the Right Dog For You?

-The Belgian Malinois is a beautiful, confident and stalwart dog that any dog lover would admire.
+The Belgian Malinois is a beautiful, confident, and stalwart dog that any dog lover would admire.
 However, as wonderful as they are, they are not the dog for everyone.
-If you're thinking about getting a Malinois, take the time to talk to some other owners and breeders about what daily life will be like.
-It's in your and the dog's best interest to make sure your home and lifestyle is suitable for this courageous and loyal canine.
+If you're thinking about getting a Malinois, take the time to talk to other owners and breeders about what daily life will be like.
+It's in your and the dog's best interest to make sure your home and lifestyle are suitable for this courageous and loyal canine.